ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 The Appraisal Context at the end of Phase 1 constitutes all inputs to the Appraisal Procedure.

-Given the same Appraisol Context, different Verifier appraisals MUST produce deterministic results for phases 2, 3, and 4.
+Given the same Appraisal Context, different Verifier appraisals MUST produce deterministic results for phases 2, 3, and 4.

 Note: the deterministic constraint applies to profile-defined comparison semantics.